Nexfinity/CakeyBot-Wiki/feature/announcements.md

 * User Boosted the server

 > Cakey Bot will need access to Send/Read messages in the channel you designate for announcements.
 Cakey Bot may also require **`Use External Emoji`** permission if you include external emojis in the announcement messages.
 {.is-warning}

+# Send as DM Toggle
+You can also toggle an option called "Send as DM".
+When enabled this setting will attempt to send any configured message, image and embeds via the user's DMs.
+This setting is separate from the regular channel sending, this means it can can be configured in any of these 3 ways:
+* Send message only in server channel
+* Send message only in DM
+* Send message in DM & in channel

+Note: DMs for the user leave event will likely fail 90% of the time due to the user likely no longer sharing any servers with Cakey Bot.

+> Due to Discord limitations DMs will sometimes fail to send to users and should not be considered guarenteed to be sent.
+For example, some user's privacy settings may block randfom DMs from bots, or the user may have the bot blocked.
+{.is-warning}

 # Message Announcements